ESloman/bsebot/docs/overview.md

 For example,

-In `discordbot/clienteventclasses.py` (where we define our event classes for client events), we have a `OnReadyEvent` class.
+In `discordbot/clienteventclasses` (where we define our event classes for client events), we have a `OnReadyEvent` class in a `onready.py` file.
 It has one method called `on_ready` that contains all of the logic we want to perform when the bot is first started and has successfully connected to Discord.

 ````python
 class OnReadyEvent(BaseEvent):